by Jonathan Standing ©

-During his last weeks, Hoster is only able to mutter a few feverish words and does not recognize his children.
-By this time his son Edmure has assumed control of Riverrun in his stead.
+During his last weeks, Hoster is only able to mutter a few feverish words and no longer recognizes his children.
+His son Edmure has assumed control of Riverrun in his stead.
 He often speaks in his delirium of Lysa and her aborted pregnancy, initially bewildering Catelyn with his references to "Tansy" and "the blood".
 Though Catelyn and Edmure write to Lysa asking her to visit her father before his death, she never responds to the ravens.
 Hoster dies in 299 AC and is succeeded by his son, Edmure.

 At his funeral Hoster's body is put in a boat and set down the Red Fork by his liege lord, King Robb Stark, and six of his bannermen: Lord Jonos Bracken, Lord Tytos Blackwood, Lord Karyl Vance, Lord Jason Mallister, Ser Marq Piper, and Lothar Frey, who replaces Ser Desmond Grell at the last minute upon Robb's request.
 Hoster's armor, shield, hunting horn, and a wooden sword are added to the boat.
-As part of the funeral custom a flaming arrow is fired to light the sails as the boat travels downriver, but Lord Edmure misses three shots in his grief.
+As part of the funeral custom a flaming arrow is fired to light the sails as the boat travels downriver.
+Edmure is supposed to fire the arrows, but misses three shots in his grief.
 Brynden, seeing this, takes the bow from his nephew's hands and succeeds in lighting the sail before the boat disappears downriver.

 Quotes about Hoster

 |“||Catelyn: He says he is too sick to fight.

 |“||Lord Hoster looked as noble as a king, my lady. ||”|

 - ↑ George R. R. Martin's A World of Ice and Fire, Hoster Tully.